Captive import: American market

 In 2004, GM began marketing the Chevrolet Aveo subcompact, a rebadged Daewoo Kalos (now a rebadged Daewoo Gentra) assembled in South Korea.
 In 2008, GM started marketing the Saturn Astra, which is a rebadged Opel Astra, assembled in Belgium.
-And, prior to the brand's phaseout, Pontiac also returned to the captive idea by selling Holden vehicles, first the Holden Monaro as the Pontiac GTO and then the Holden VE Commodore as the Pontiac G8.
+Before the brand's phaseout, Pontiac also returned to the captive idea by selling Holden vehicles, first the Holden Monaro as the Pontiac GTO and then the Holden Commodore (VE) as the Pontiac G8.
 Pontiac dealers also briefly received a version of the Kalos/Gentra/Aveo, which was sold in Canada as the G3 Wave and in the U.S. as the G3.

 In 2011, GM once again used a Holden model, the WM/WN Caprice, as a captive import for its Caprice PPV, but designed for law enforcement agencies in the United States and Canada.

-In 2013, GM used the Holden VF Commodore as the Chevrolet SS performance sedan for the 2014 model year.
+In 2013, GM used the Holden Commodore (VF) as the Chevrolet SS performance sedan, from the 2014 model year to 2017.